Duration

 Trimester 3

-Depending on your chosen specialisation:
+Depending on your chosen stream:

 2D Animation II - AGA305